 What is MyChart?

-- Send and receive private messages with your care team.
+- Send messages to your health care team

 Is there a fee to use MyChart?

 MyChart is a free service for our patients.